valendesigns/option-tree/readme.txt

 Included is the ability to Import/Export all the theme options and data for packaging with custom themes or local development.
 With the Import/Export feature you can get a theme set up on a live server in minutes.
 Theme authors can now create different version of their themes and include them with the download.
 It makes setting up different theme styles & options easier than ever because a theme user installs the plugin and theme and either adds their own settings or imports your defaults.

+**Update**: v1.1.8.1 Removed get_option_tree() in the WordPress admin area due to theme conflicts.

-**Update**: Since v1.1.8 you can build custom CSS code that will automatically get inserted into your style.css or any file you choose (be sure it's permissions are writable to the server).
+**Update**: Since v1.1.8 you can build custom CSS code that will automatically get inserted into dynamic.css (created by the server) or any file you choose, just be sure it's permissions are writable.
 As well, typography & background options were added with a ton of filters to extend them.

 **Update**: Since v1.1.7 you can create layouts (theme variations) and import/export those layouts.
 You can also activate them at anytime from the Theme Options page.
 Added an upload feature to the slider.